Jesse Minter

-Jesse Minter (born May 9, 1983) is an American football coach who is the defensive coordinator for the Los Angeles Chargers of the National Football League (NFL).
-He previously served as the defensive coordinator at the University of Michigan from 2022 to 2023.
+Jesse Cole Minter (born May 9, 1983) is an American professional football coach who is the head coach for the Baltimore Ravens of the National Football League (NFL), returning to the organization he served from 2017 to 2020.
+Prior to this, he was the defensive coordinator for the Los Angeles Chargers from 2024 to 2025 and the University of Michigan from 2022 to 2023.

 Minter played college football at Mount St. Joseph University.
-He previously served as an assistant coach at the University of Michigan, Vanderbilt University, Baltimore Ravens, Georgia State University, Indiana State University, University of Cincinnati and the University of Notre Dame.
+He previously served as an assistant coach at the University of Michigan, Vanderbilt University, Georgia State University, Indiana State University, University of Cincinnati, and the University of Notre Dame.

 Early life and playing career

 Minter was born on May 9, 1983, in Little Rock, Arkansas.
-He moved several times growing up due to his father Rick Minter's career as a college coach, graduating from Yorktown High School in Yorktown, Indiana.
+He moved several times growing up, due to his father Rick Minter's career as a college coach, graduating from Yorktown High School in Yorktown, Indiana.
 He was a four-year wide receiver at Mount St. Joseph University from 2002 to 2005.

 Coaching career

 Notre Dame

 Minter began his coaching career at Notre Dame as a defensive intern for one season before going on to Cincinnati as a graduate assistant.